This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-The main cause of AOP is the baby being born prematurely.
-Most premature babies are born before vital parts of the body have fully formed.
-AOP may happen when the part of the brain that controls breathing is affected.
-AOP may also be due to weak airway and breathing muscles.
-The less the baby weighs and the earlier he is born, the more likely he will have AOP.
+Apnea of prematurity is an episode when a premature baby stops breathing for 15 to 20 seconds.
+Premature babies are born earlier than 37 weeks, before certain parts of the body have fully formed.
+Apnea may happen when the part of the brain that controls breathing is affected.
+It may also happen from weak airway and breathing muscles.
+Most premature babies outgrow apnea after a few weeks.

 - Decreased or slowed heartbeat

 How is apnea of prematurity diagnosed and treated?

 Your baby's breathing and heart rate will be monitored while he or she sleeps.
 He or she may need any of the following:

 - Gentle stimulation, such as rubbing your baby's skin, may be used for mild apnea.